 - Tap on a floating button shown above your app's UI

-- Do a 2-finger swipe from right to left
+- Swipe with two fingers from right to left

 To customize the invocation event, pass one of the values of the

 Instabug.invocationEvent enum when starting the SDK.

 //iOS IBGBugReporting.InvocationEvents = IBGInvocationEvent.FloatingButton | IBGInvocationEvent.Screenshot; //Android new Instabug.Builder(this, "ANDROID_APP_TOKEN") .SetInvocationEvent(InstabugInvocationEvent.FloatingButton, InstabugInvocationEvent.Shake) .Build();